 SOS Children's Villages in Somaliland

-In the late 1990s, SOS Children's Villages took the decision to implement an SOS Children's Villages in Somaliland.
+In the late 1990s, SOS Children's Villages started working in Somaliland.

-SOS Children's Villages has also been running an SOS Family Strengthening Programme in Somaliland.
-Via these programmes, we aim to strengthen existing family ties and to enable children who are at risk of losing the care of their family to grow up within their own family.
+Strengthen families: SOS Children's Villages runs SOS Family Strengthening Programmes in Somaliland.
+Through these programmes, we aim to strengthen existing family ties and to enable children who are at risk of losing the care of their family to grow up within their own family.